Democide/Legally-Blonde-RPG/README.md

 Special actions:

-- When you act BLONDE and are not taken seriously because of that, gain a LEGAL token.
+- When you act BLONDE and are not taken seriously because of that, take a PINK token.
-- Spend a LEGAL token to act with surprising competence in any field.
+- Spend a PINK token to act LEGAL, with surprising competence in any field.
 Explain how you can do this.

 ## HARPIES